quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 #### Load Balancer Actions

-The load balancer maintains two tables of assigned server IDs: one for permanent assignments and one for provisional ones.
-Both are initialized empty.
-These tables are independent for each operating configuration.
+The load balancer maintains a mapping of assigned server IDs to routing information for servers, initialized as empty.
+This mapping is independent for each operating configuration.

-The permanent table maps server IDs to the routing information for that server.
-The provisional table has that information, but for provisional allocations, and also a list of all 4-tuples for which the provisional allocation has been made and the CIDs associated with each 4-tuple.

 Note that when the load balancer's tables for a configuration are empty, all incoming DCIDs corresponding to that configuration are unroutable by